University of Vermont Historic

 seminar, Historic Preservation Practice Methods.
 Familiarity with

-post-World War II residential architecture is fast becoming essential
+post-World War II residential architecture is already essential in the

-in the context of regulatory review under Section 106, and an
+context of regulatory review under Section 106, and an understanding of

-understanding of architectural trends during the second half of the
+architectural trends during the second half of the twentieth century is

 READINGS.
 With such goals in mind, the following required readings have